lauriii/canvas/docs/data-model.md

 In the rest of this document, `Experience Builder` will be written as `XB`.

+This builds on top of the [`XB Components` doc](components.md).
+Please read that first.

+It also builds on top of the [`XB Config Management` doc](config-management.md), which itself refers back to this one for a few things.
+The data model is built on top of the configuration architecture.

 **Also see the [diagram](diagrams/data-model.md).**

 ## Finding issues 🐛, code 🤖 & people 👯‍♀️